 8) Do I have to be present for my goods to clear customs?

 This will vary from country to country, so it’s a very important question to ask prior to your move.
-Some countries will require the customer who is responsible for the shipment to be present at customs in order for the goods to be cleared.
-If the customer is required to be present and fails to show up, they will often keep the shipment at the port until it clears customs, which can potentially cost you hundreds more dollars in port fees.
+In some countries, customs may demand the presence of the customer responsible for the shipment to clear the goods.
+If the customer is required to be present and doesn’t attend, the port authorities often hold the shipment until it completes customs clearance, which can potentially lead to incurring hundreds of dollars in additional port fees.

 9) What kind of storage options do you offer?